How Much Money Should You Spend on Groceries?

 - Lifestyle / Diet: Strictly organic?
 Dealing with a celiac allergy?
 Then your spending may be higher than most of the above references.

 - Family size: For obvious reasons, family size, as well as the ages and sex of the family members, come into play.
-(Feeding three teenage boys is going to cost slightly more than feeding three toddlers. 😉 But a large family is not a license to go crazy with your budget!
-Feeding two people doesn’t cost double the amount of feeding one, so adjust accordingly.
+(Feeding three teenage boys is going to cost slightly more than feeding three toddlers.) 😉 But a large family is not a license to go crazy with your budget!
+Feeding five people doesn’t cost five times the amount of feeding one!

 - Your definition of groceries: For some families, groceries means food and household items.
 For others, it’s strictly food.